PauloDeMello/dotnet-react/README.md

 ```
 Here we are setting up the DbContext to use Sqlite as our backend db.

-- GetConnectionString("DefaultConnection") refers to our appsettings.json file where we have an entry
+- GetConnectionString("DefaultConnection") refers to our appsettings.json file where we have an explicit connection string for the specified backend db:
 ```
 "ConnectionStrings":
 {